U.S. Navy

 4,100

-The first of a new breed — a repair ship that could beach herself alongside crippled vessels in the shallows.
-Built on an LST hull, Aristaeus carried welding gear, pumps, and hull repair equipment into forward combat zones where no drydock existed.
-She set the standard for emergency battle damage repair under fire that every ARB that followed would build on.
-Read more
+Lead ship of the ARB class, converted from LST-389 at Bethlehem Steel, Baltimore.
+The first of a new breed - a repair ship that could beach herself alongside crippled vessels in the shallows.
+Carried welding gear, pumps, and hull repair equipment into forward combat zones where no drydock existed.
+Repaired battle-damaged vessels from Manus to Okinawa.
+Named for the Greek beekeeper god who taught mortals the art of healing.

 Battle Damage Repair Ship